urska19/ExploratoryDataAnalysis_courseraProjects/README.md

 **Project1:**

-Using the subset of the dataset 'Electric power consumption' from the [UC Irvine Machine Learning Repository] (http://archive.ics.uci.edu/ml/) construct four plots and save them to a PNG file  with a width of 480 pixels and a height of 480 pixels
+Using the subset of the dataset 'Electric power consumption' from the [UC Irvine Machine Learning Repository] (http://archive.ics.uci.edu/ml/) construct four plots and save them to a PNG file  with a width of 480 pixels and a height of 480 pixels.

 ___